 Orthodox Witness was incorporated in the State of Illinois as a not-for-proﬁt corporation on May 30, 2001, and received its tax-exempt status from the Internal Revenue Service under section 501(c)3, on the same date.

-As of February, 2017, we have published 5 books: Preaching Another Christ: An Orthodox view of Evangelicalism, by Saint Theophan the Recluse (2001); The Garden of the Holy Spirit, The Heavenly Banquet: Understanding the Divine Liturgy, Papa-Dimitri: The Man of God, and Jesus: Fallen?
+We have published 5 books since 2001: Preaching Another Christ: An Orthodox view of Evangelicalism, by Saint Theophan the Recluse; The Garden of the Holy Spirit, The Heavenly Banquet: Understanding the Divine Liturgy, Papa-Dimitri: The Man of God, and Jesus: Fallen?
 The Human Nature of Christ Examined from an Eastern Orthodox Perspective.

 We conducted 6 conferences from 2002-2006, with the theme, “Come and See: Proclaiming God’s Eternal Gospel.”
 Keynote speakers included Frank Schaeffer, Frederca Mathewes-Green, Clark Carlton, Fr.
 Peter Gillquist, Fr.
 Patrick Reardon and Fr.
 Thomas Hopko.